Leer en Español

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-I love pumpkin pie because it’s not too sweet, just cool and creamy, the perfect way to end a holiday meal.
+I love pumpkin pie because the flavor is not too sweet, the texture is cool and creamy, and it’s the perfect way to end a holiday meal.
 Pumpkin pies are always widely available for purchase at Thanksgiving, and sometimes it’s cheaper to buy one than make one (the Costco one for $5.99 is massive and hard to beat!).

 But because there is always a gray area (with time, responsibilities, and distractions), this recipe meets you halfway.
 This recipe starts with a store-bought crust (but should you have the time and desire to make it from scratch, please do), and the filling is easy to make.